rwtodd/rwtodd.github.io/_posts/2020/2020-05-18-aspect-ratios.md

   - At 960x720, each input pixel is 3 rows high.
 This yields the
   pattern: [3 4 3 4 4].
 So at the 3x scale, the larger pixels
   only grow by a factor of 1.3, and are spread pretty evenly through the pattern.
-  - At 4x 1280x960, the distortion would be barely noticeable: [4px 5px 5px 5px 5px]
+  - At 4x 1280x960, the distortion would be barely noticeable: [4 5 5 5 5].

 It looks to me like the doubling I'm describing is exactly what `ScummVM` does for aspect ratio correction.
-That's good, not only because it makes my thought-experiment relevant, but also because I can show you a picture.
+They might technically be doing nearest-neighbor interpolation, but for this case the outcome is the same.
+That's good, not only because it makes my thought-experiment relevant, but also because I can easily show you a picture.

 Here's a side-by-side comparison of a basic checkerboard dither for both 1x and 3x, as rendered by `ScummVM`.
 I've labeled the height patterns so you can see they match